RxLaboratory/Duik/src-docs/docs/guide/automation/kleaner.md

 # ![](../../img/duik/icons/kleaner.svg){style="width:1em;"} Kleaner

 *Kleaner* stands for ***Keyframe Cleaner***[^pun].
-It's a very poowerful tool to help you achieve the best animation with very little work; for any simple enough animation, it's able to do all the tedious interpolation[*](../../misc/glossary.md) and some extrapolation[*](../../misc/glossary.md) work for you, adding all the details needed in the animation using only simple linear keyframes.
+It's a very powerful tool to help you achieve the best animation with very little work; for any simple enough animation, it's able to do all the tedious interpolation[*](../../misc/glossary.md) and some extrapolation[*](../../misc/glossary.md) work for you, adding all the details needed in the animation using only simple linear keyframes.

 [^pun]: We've had a hard time translating this term in other languages, but we've found *Clettoyeur* for the "Nettoyeur de clefs" in French, and *Climpiador* for the "Limpiador de clave" in Spanish.
 If you'd like to play with us and help translate Duik, come to  [translate.rxlab.io](http://translate.rxlab.io){target="_blank"}!